-In this article, we are going to learn about Integration Testing in ASP.NET Core.
-Additionally, we are going to prepare an in-memory database so we don’t have to use the real SQL server during integration tests.
-For that purpose, we are going to use the WebApplicationFactory class.
+In this article, we will learn about Integration Testing in ASP.NET Core.
+Additionally, we will prepare an in-memory database so we don’t have to use the real SQL server during integration tests.
+For that purpose, we will use the WebApplicationFactory class.

 To download the source code for this article, you can visit our GitHub repository.